 The Preparatory Set (PS) assembles like a magical flash mob with the goal of getting you ready to handle events.
 Then, like a good flash mob, it disassembles.
 A PS may be spot on (assembling and disassembling appropriately), or it may persist inappropriately.

-Whereas with positivity ratios (another topic I yammer on about), you just need to hop on that wagon and you’re golden.
-Your thinking brain gets to notice the more positive emotions.
-And by evoking more positives than negatives, you get to tap into the brighter, “bestest” parts of your brain.
+Whereas with positivity ratios (another topic I yammer on about), you just need to hop on that wagon and you’re golden: Your conscious brain gets to notice more positivity triggers.
+You get micro-moments of authentic positivity.
+And by evoking more positives than negatives, you can reach a tipping point whereby your physiological set point is the stay and play (social engagement) state versus a fight or flight state (mobilized, stressed, or what I call ever-stressed mode) or the disappear state (immobilization, shut down).
+You get to tap into the brighter, “bestest” parts of your brain.
 (Negativity reduces blood flow to your prefrontal cortex, for example.
 It also reduces your field of focus.)

-To release a persistent PS, going through “biological completion” by acting out the action in the orientation-preparation-action chain often does the trick.
+To release a persistent PS, sometimes (and with professional help), going through biological completion — acting out the action in the orientation-preparation-action chain — often does the trick.
 This can entail completion of the originally obstructed impulse or defensive action (though in a safe space), or it may entail imagery, or safe reenactment.

 The release of a PS may also be helped along by other BTES modalities that don’t directly address the situation that brought on the PS, but rather bring awareness to the PS so that it can be let go of.
 This is probably why people sometimes bawl during yoga class.
-Teachers say “let it go.”
-Participants speak of “emotional release.”
+Teachers often say “Let it go.”
+Participants speak of “emotional release” and sudden clarity.
+After teaching a yoga class, one of my daughter Jade’s students came up to her and said “I realized during class that I need to get a divorce.”
 In yoga, there is so much awareness brought to posture and stance.
-And when I say “stance,” it is in terms of physical stance, emotional stance, and attitude.
-After teaching a yoga class, one of my daughter Jade’s students came up to her and said “I realized during class that I need to get a divorce.”
+And when I say stance, it is in terms of physical stance, emotional stance, and attitude.

-A BTES you may have heard of is the Alexander Technique (which just sounds like boring slow motion movements to a lay person… my judgey ex-New Yorker self saw a video on it and was thinking “Why the h*ll would I want to do that?).
+A BTES you may have heard of is the Alexander Technique (which, on first glance can seem like boring slow motion movements… my judgey New Yorker part saw a video on this technique decades ago and was thinking “Why the heck would I want to do that?).
 Anyhoo, this is a method for changing the unconscious postural and movement patterns that are a “poor use of the self” (and here “self” means the entire psycho-physical organism) to a more awesome use of the self.
 Considering the Preparatory Set, when you hear that Alexander Technique has been scientifically shown to benefit things like performance anxiety, it all adds up, right?

 BTES’s aim to bring awareness to the sense of the relative position of one’s own parts of the body and strength of effort being employed in movement, as well as the sense of the internal state of the body, attentional orientation, and affective state.

 In considering the 7 emotional systems (affective neuroscience) — each of those comes coupled with a tendency towards action, for example, we recoil in fear.
-If we are constantly recoiling our “body armor” can become a recoiled posture.
-The emotion was coupled to movement in the first place.
+If we are constantly recoiling our “body armor” — how we hold our body — can take on a recoiled posture as the norm.